Conversion goals

 The process of defining goals is a foundational element of your digital analytics measurement strategy within Usermaven.
 Properly configured goals enable Usermaven to deliver crucial insights, including conversion counts and rates, essential for evaluating your online business performance and marketing campaigns.

-Conversion Goals in Usermaven
+Conversion goals in Usermaven

 Conversion goals are a powerful tool for monitoring page statistics, conversion rates for pages or page groups, tracking events, and analyzing custom metrics.
 A goal in Usermaven represents a specific action you desire your visitors to take, whether it's clicking on a particular site element, engaging with blog posts, or making a purchase.